martypdx/callback.js/README.md

 	})

 Note that any (and all) arguments passed to `f` are added to the tranformation function.
-Useful for modidying callback results with original input
+Useful for modifying callback results with original input
 arguments:

 	var readdir = fs.readdir.adapt(function(files, d){